 Austrian medical universities focus on state-of-the-art R&D for new therapeutic substances with more than 21,000 people involved in academic life science research and education.
 The Medical University of Graz is one of four Austrian Medical Universities with a significant research impact.
 The Innsbruck Medical University focuses on molecular biosciences, neurosciences, cancer research, molecular imaging and sports medicine.
 Innsbruck Medical University also hosts several internationally renowned projects including the “Austrian Proteomic Platform” and “Oncotyrol” which both attract scientists from all over the world.
 The Medical University of Vienna is strong in interdisciplinary and translational research as well as in clinical programmes covering multiple disciplines.

 Alongside the universities, the Austrian Academy of Sciences (AAS) is the leading organisation promoting non-university based academic research institutions in Austria.
 It is also worth noting the Institute of Science and Technology Austria (IST Austria), a PhD granting institution located in the Vienna Woods and one of the principle locations of research in the natural sciences including bioscience and the Austrian Institute of Technology (AIT), Austria’s largest non-university research institute with a research focus on grand societal challenges.

 Arguably, much of the recent investment success would not have been possible without a government that backs innovation and supports outstanding academic research.
-In 2017 R&D investmentwas at an all-time high 3,16% of GDP, an all-time high.
+In 2017 R&D investment was at an all-time high with 3,16% of GDP.
 There is also a supportive and attractive tax regime, an R&D cash premium of 14% and a maximum corporate income tax of 25%.

 Find more facts and figures in the Life Science Report Austria 2018.